 Success in British International qualifications often gives students admission to the best universities all over the world including, the United States, the United Kingdom, Australia, Canada, Germany and many other countries worldwide.

-British International qualifications are accepted and valued by universities around the world, including MIT, Harvard and Cambridge.
+British International qualifications are accepted and valued by universities around the world, including MIT and Harvard.

 They are recognised as qualifications that prepare and equip students with the skills they need to succeed both at university and beyond.
 According to the British Assessment International Education, feedback from universities is that they value the independent research and critical thinking skills, as well as the deep subject knowledge that a British International qualification brings.